chriskwnn/BigDataML/README.md

-# BigDataMLCourse
+# Machine Learning
-Some of my R code from my big data course that involves different machine learning algorithms
+Some of my R code that involves exploring different machine learning algorithms